All About Supplements for Cushing's

 (1) Melatonin

 Melatonin is a hormone that's naturally made in the body.
-Some pet owners use melatonin supplements as a holistic remedy for Cushing’s disease or atypical Cushing’s disease in their dogs.
+Some pet owners use melatonin supplements as an over-the-counter remedy for Cushing’s disease or atypical Cushing’s disease in their dogs.
 It's often given in combination with lignans (details below).
 Although serious side effects from melatonin or lignans are rare, please note that there have been no studies on the safety or efficacy of either of these supplements for dogs with Cushing's disease.

-NOTE: when purchasing melatonin, make sure it's not rapid or extended release and does not contain xylitol, which is toxic to dogs.
+Note: when purchasing melatonin, make sure it's not rapid or extended release and does not contain xylitol, which is toxic to dogs.
 Also, talk to your veterinarian before giving melatonin to a diabetic dog, as some evidence suggests it can cause insulin resistance.

 (2) Lignans

 Lignans are naturally occurring compounds found in plants.
-Some pet owners combine lignans with melatonin and use them as a holistic remedy for Cushing's disease or atypical Cushing's disease.
+Some pet owners combine lignans with melatonin and use them as a remedy for Cushing's disease or atypical Cushing's disease.
 There are two types of lignans: HMR and SDG.
 HMR lignans are extracted from spruce trees, whereas SDG lignans are typically derived from flaxseed hulls.
 Both are generally safe for dogs; however, SDG lignans can cause gastrointestinal side effects due to their high fiber content.

-Where to buy
+Where to buy melatonin and lignans

 For dogs with hind leg weakness: